fenil210/Ask-DB-without-SQL/README.md

 pip install -r requirements.txt
 ```

+## Files Overview

+### `langchain_DB.py`

+This file contains code related to setting up the language chain for transforming natural language queries into SQL commands.
+Here's what it does:
+- Imports necessary modules and libraries for language processing and database interaction.
+- Defines a function `get_few_shot_db_chain()` to set up the language chain using various components like GooglePalm language model, HuggingFace embeddings, and SemanticSimilarityExampleSelector.
+- Sets up prompts for few-shot learning to improve language understanding.
+- Provides a template for SQL queries and results.
+- Initializes the database connection and returns the language chain.

+### `ui.py`

+This file contains the user interface code using Streamlit for interacting with the SQL query generation system.
+Here's what it does:
+- Imports Streamlit library for building web applications.
+- Imports `get_few_shot_db_chain()` function from `langchain_DB.py` for setting up the language chain.
+- Sets up a Streamlit sidebar for database connection details.
+- Displays a text area for users to enter their natural language query.
+- Handles database connection and query execution based on user input.
+- Displays the generated SQL query and its results on the user interface.

+### `learn_example.py`

+This file contains examples of natural language queries along with their corresponding SQL queries and expected answers.
+Here's what it does:
+- Defines a list of few-shot examples, each containing a natural language query, its corresponding SQL query, and the expected answer.
+- These examples are used for training and improving the language model's understanding of natural language queries.

+Each file contributes to different aspects of your project, from setting up the language chain and database interaction to providing examples for training the language model.

 ## Technologies Used

 NaturalSQL incorporates several key technologies and frameworks to deliver seamless text-to-SQL conversion: